CentauriSoldier/Dox/README.md

 Additionaly, any text inside free-format items (like authors, website, description, etc. as opposed to items like param, function, etc. that are more restricted) is treated like html including any html tags you may want to use.
 Of course, this means that you'll need to escape the '<' and '>' symbols in your text if you want them to be presented as-is.

-Below is a complete list of special characters that need escaped to be displayed as themselves.
+Below is a complete list of special characters that need to be escaped in order to be displayed as themselves.

     @
     >